About Iowa Cold Cases

 In July 2010, NBC affiliate WHO-TV Channel 13 in Des Moines aired a special series each Thursday evening profiling a different Iowa unsolved murder or missing persons case.
 Based on the feedback and interest, WHO-TV reporter Aaron Brilbeck asked Iowa Cold Cases to partner up to continue with Channel 13′s weekly cold case series.
 Those stories — which aired from July 1, 2010 through February 4, 2011 — may be found on the ICC Videos page.

-Iowa Cold Cases continues its mission to bring together, under one roof, a comprehensive accounting of all Iowa unsolved homicides and missing persons cases.
+Iowa Cold Cases continues its mission to bring together, under one roof, a comprehensive accounting of all known Iowa unsolved murders and missing persons cases.
 We strive to serve somewhat as a hub where victims’ family members and others may share and exchange information as we work toward one prevailing goal: to see these cases closed.

 Photos and news reports are always welcome.
 If you are interested in conducting research and/or writing for Iowa Cold Cases, please contact us.

-Thank you for taking time to visit.
+Thank you, one and all, for taking time to visit.

 Comments are closed.